 FACT: All of our Galapagos cruise itineraries (except for Yacht Isabela II‘s – see below) start and end at Baltra Island.
-So be sure to book your roundtrip ticket to/from Seymour Airport (GPS) when cruising the Galapagos with Metropolitan Touring.
+So be sure to book your roundtrip ticket to/from Baltra (GPS) when cruising the Galapagos with Metropolitan Touring.
 Remember, the ONLY exception applies to Yacht Isabella II’s:

 - Northern Islands itinerary, which begins on San Cristobal (SCY) and ends at Baltra (GPS).

 - Southern Islands itinerary, which starts on Baltra (GPS) and ends on San Cristobal (SCY).

 Before flying to Galapagos, on the mainland airports, you will need to purchase your Galapagos Transit Control Card ($20).
 Once you get to the Galapagos, you will need to pay the National Park Entrance Fee which, depending on your age and nationality, can range from $6 to $100, and must be paid in cash.
 Click on the following bit of text for more information on the Cost of Traveling to Galapagos.

 NOTE: Metropolitan Touring can take care of all these fees for you when you purchase your Galapagos tour with us!

 What are Ecuador’s international airports on the mainland like?

 Guayaquil: José Joaquin de Olmedo International Airport (GYE)